Spaceship Earth (Epcot): Show scenes

 The time machines transition to the United States in a post-Civil War North.
 Guests witness syndicated news reports illuminating the planet of current events with amazing efficiency.
 Loud, industrial-sized printing presses show the incredible influence of the machine as an advancement in mass communication.
 Seen next is a romanticized version of the 20th century communications revolution—after passing telegraphs, radio, telephones, and movies, riders see the 1969 television broadcast of Apollo 11 landing on the Moon, featuring Walter Cronkite.
 Riders hear Neil Armstrong say his most famous quote, "That's one small step for man, one giant leap for mankind." while the vehicles pass by the TV.

 Language had progressed to such an extent that it no longer was spoken solely by humans, but by machines as well.
 Guests turn a corner and find themselves in a large mainframe computer as they ascend up the final hill.
-Ascending to the top, guests pass through a 1970's garage in California, where an actual 1976 Chevrolet Vega GT sits next to a young man who is seen building one of the first home computers.
+Ascending to the top, guests pass through a 1970s garage in California, where an actual 1976 Chevrolet Vega GT sits next to a young man who is seen building one of the first home computers.
 The car then moves into the cupola of Spaceship Earth and each ride vehicle pivots 90 degrees clockwise.
 The top of the structure is, in fact, a planetarium studded with stars and a large projection of Earth.
 Before the vehicles start to move down the long descent to the unloading area, they rotate another 90 degrees clockwise and guests ride the end of the attraction backward, in a semi-reclining position.

 The remainder of the ride moves through a tunnel of free-hanging LED string lights and mirrors to give the illusion of a seemingly infinite number of stars, and into a realm of glowing triangles.
 During this time, the guests are instructed to use the touchscreens in their vehicle to answer questions about preferences to create an animated depiction of their future, which uses the pictures taken at the beginning of the ride.
 (If fewer than two guests are riding, or the camera is disabled, generic faces are used.)